-Discover the two-hundred year history of beautiful Melrose Plantation.
-The birth of a slave, Marie Therese Coincoin and her ten Franco-African children with Claude Thomas Pierre Metoyer became the legacy of the Isle Brevelle Creole community.
+We invite you to discover the two-hundred year history of the beautiful Melrose Plantation.
+The birth of a slave, Marie Therese Coincoin, and her ten Franco-African children with Claude Thomas Pierre Metoyer became the legacy of the Isle Brevelle Creole Community.
 Descendants of the Metoyer family live along Cane River today, a people proud of their heritage and culture.

-Explore the wonders of the early 20th century Melrose artists retreat founded by Carmelite Garrett Henry and follow the discovery of Clementine Hunter, one-time Melrose cook, as she emerged as Louisiana’s most celebrated primitive artist.
+Explore the wonders of the early 20th Century Melrose artists' retreat founded by Carmelite Garrett Henry and follow the discovery of Clementine Hunter, one-time Melrose cook, as she emerged to become Louisiana’s most celebrated primitive artist.

-A National Historic Landmark, Melrose Plantation contains nine historic buildings including African House, Yucca House, Weaving Cabin, Bindery and the Big House.
-A collection of work by world famous African American folk artist Clementine Hunter is available for viewing including her popular African House Murals.
+A National Historic Landmark, Melrose Plantation contains nine historic buildings including the African House, Yucca House, Weaving Cabin, Bindery and the Big House.
+A collection of work by world famous African American folk artist Clementine Hunter is available for viewing, including her popular African House Murals.

 Melrose Plantation is a Historic Site of the

 Association for the Preservation of Historic Natchitoches (APHN)